 You won’t be short of places to stay in Tenerife.
 Some of the most popular resorts on the island are Los Cristianos and Playa de las Americas, situated on the South West coast of Tenerife.
 Once a small and quiet fishing coast, these areas have been transformed into lively, bustling resorts for vacationers from all over Europe.

 Playa de las Americas in particular, caters to all the party animals out there!
 With an abundance of restaurants, neon-lit bars and high energy clubs, there is plenty of choice for those looking to dance the night away!
 If you’re looking to visit in August, why not join in the revelry at Arona Summer Festival?
 It’s one of the top dance festivals in Europe and there won’t be a muddy wellington boot in sight!

-However, if you prefer a more relaxed pace of holiday, head over to Costa Adeje.
+However, if you prefer a more relaxed pace, Costa Adeje holidays could be perfect for you.
 Just down the road from Playa de las Americas, Tenerife’s newest resort offers classy hotels, chic bistros and an attractive coastline to boot.